hernantz/blog/content/mock-yourself-not-your-tests.md

 it is still deterministic, plus it tests goals in an automated way, similar to the manual check I would do to trust that the `process()` method works.

-We have used two techniques here that helped us get way from mocks.
+We have used two techniques here that helped us get away from mocks.

 The first technique was to start testing how collaborators interact between each other inside `process()`.
 These type of tests are called **integration